 Whyte Avenue is a nightlife hotspot with a positive vibe but things can get a little rowdy around the 2am closing time, when everyone is spilling onto the street.

-After dark it‘s best to avoid Coliseum, Abbottsfield and anything directly east of downtown 97 Street.
+After dark, it‘s best to avoid Coliseum, Abbottsfield and anything directly east of downtown 97 Street.

-Canada is the leader of the industrialised world for cannabis use, toking at around four times the global average.
+Canada is the leader of the industrialized world for cannabis use, toking at around four times the global average.
 “Don‘t smoke and drive“ ads are as common as anti-drink driving campaigns in many parts of the country.
 Canadians‘ relatively liberal attitude to cannabis use often leads to misunderstandings about the country‘s drug laws.

 Marijuana is not legal here.
 There have been several bills put forward to decriminalise the drug but none have made it through parliament, in part because of pressure from the United States.
 Police will pursue and prosecute people caught in possession of the drug so don‘t expect to get away with it because you‘re on holiday.